Xtrendence/Cryptofolio/README.md

 ### How do I set it up?

-If you use Dockerhub, then simply follow the instructions on the [page there](https://hub.docker.com/r/xtrendence/cryptofolio).
+If you use DockerHub, then simply follow the instructions on the [page there](https://hub.docker.com/r/xtrendence/cryptofolio).

+Use `docker pull xtrendence/cryptofolio:latest` to quickly pull the latest image.

 **Initial Password**: admin